 Lorri Neilsen Glenn

-The best-selling anthology, Untying the Apron: Daughters Remember Mothers of the 1950s (Guernica Editions, 2013) explores the lives of 1950s mothers and is now in its third printing).
-Other books include Threading Light: Explorations in Loss and Poetry (Hagios Press, 2011), and Lost Gospels (Brick Books, 2010).
-Lorri's earlier poetry collections include Combustion (Brick Books, 2007), Saved String (Rubicon Press, 2007), and All the Perfect Disguises (Broken Jaw Press, 2003).
-She is co-editor with Carsten Knox of Salt Lines, a collection of writers' wisdom from Nova Scotian authors.
-Her award-winning poetry and creative nonfiction (especially memoir) have been widely anthologized.
+Untying the Apron: Daughters Remember Mothers of the 1950s (Guernica Editions, 2013) explores the lives of 1950s mothers (now in its third printing).
+Other works include Threading Light: Explorations in Loss and Poetry (2011), Lost Gospels (Brick Books, 2010), Combustion (Brick Books, 2007), Saved String (Rubicon Press, 2007), and All the Perfect Disguises (Broken Jaw Press, 2003).
+With Carsten Knox, Lorri edited Salt Lines, a collection of writers' wisdom from Nova Scotian authors.

-Workshops: Writers' Federation of Nova Scotia, Great Blue Heron workshop, St. Peter's Writing Program, Los Parronales Writers' Retreat, Creative Nonfiction Collective, Mount Saint Vincent University, Edith Cowan, James Cook, Queensland, and Murdoch Universities, among several other organizations and locations.
+Workshops: Writers' Federation of Nova Scotia, Great Blue Heron workshop, St. Peter's Writing Program, Los Parronales Writers' Retreat, Creative Nonfiction Collective, MSVU, The University of Auckland, Edith Cowan, James Cook, Queensland, and Murdoch Universities, among other organizations and locations.

-Lorri's popular Lifelines workshops on memoir/life writing as well as writing about grief and loss have been held across Canada, including Northern Canada, as well as in Ireland, Greece, Chile, Australia, and New Zealand.
+Lorri's workshops on memoir/life writing grief and loss have been held across Canada, including Northern Canada, as well as in Ireland, Greece, Chile, Australia, and New Zealand.
 She has worked with writers in Indigenous communities, government and social services, educators, engineers, lawyers, women's groups, youth groups, and many other communities.
-She freelances as an editor for others' memoir, creative nonfiction, and poetry.
+Lorri works as a developmental editor for others' memoir, creative nonfiction and poetry.

-As Poet Laureate of Halifax (2005-2009), Lorri worked with new Canadians, seniors, and launched the spoken word youth group Wordfishing.
+As Halifax's first Métis Poet Laureate (2005-2009), Lorri worked with new Canadians, seniors, and launched the spoken word youth group Wordfishing.
+She has worked extensively with writers who are new Canadians.

-A frequent reader/jurist for national and regional writing awards, Lorri is active in organizations such as Creative Nonfiction Collective and Canadian Creative Writing and Writing Programs, among others.
+A frequent reader/juror/judge for national and regional writing awards, Lorri is active in organizations such as the Creative Nonfiction Collective and Canadian Creative Writing and Writing Programs, among others.
+She is on the editorial board of UnderStorey Magazine.
+Lorri's poetry and creative nonfiction appear in several anthologies.
+She was appointed President of the Wrirters' Federation of Nova Scotia in 2020.

 "Glenn explores questions about spirituality and place - places including the Prairies, where she was raised, and the East Coast, where she now works - in these stunning poems that show us how to pay attention and find the wonder in song and nature." - Prairie Books Now